Hybee22/werewolf-game/README.md

    - Werewolves choose a victim to eliminate
    - The Seer can investigate one player's role
    - The Doctor can protect one player from elimination
+   - The Witch can use one of two potions: heal a player or kill a player (each potion usable once per game)
+   - The Bodyguard can protect one player from elimination
 4. During the day:
    - Players discuss and vote to eliminate a suspected werewolf
 5. The game continues until either all werewolves are eliminated (Village team wins) or werewolves outnumber villagers (Werewolf team wins).